Update: Samsara AOBRD Instruction Card available for download, AOBRD Inspection Card >>

 Samsara's Vehicle Gateway & Driver App can function as an AOBRD if configured by a customer on or before December 18th, 2017.
 When configured, a driver displaying the DOT Inspection screen will see data specific to the requirements of the AOBRD regulations, rather than those required by the ELD mandate.

 Samsara supports fleets with one or more vehicles designated as an AOBRD and the remainder designated as an ELD.
 This is critical since all new devices after December 18th are required to be ELDs.

 Drivers should be made aware of which vehicles are operating in AOBRD mode in order to be fully prepared in the event of an inspection.
 The DOT inspection screen for a driver will vary as described above depending on whether they are presently operating an AOBRD-equipped or ELD-equipped vehicle.

 When in an ELD-equipped vehicle, the mobile device will display the ELD ID; in an AOBRD-equipped device, the following will be displayed:

-Log Transfer in AOBRD Mode
+Roadside Inspections in AOBRD Mode

 Encrypted transfer to the FMCSA is not supported by AOBRDs.
 Drivers may select the DOT Inspection option and present their HOS Log by showing the mobile device to the safety official for review.
-Drivers may also exit the DOT Inspection screen and choose the "Transfer Logs" button from the HOS screen in order to send their logs to an inspection officer at a specific e-mail address.